Keep your hands youthful with hand rejuvenation

 I have found this new type of injection to be more effective than hyaluronic acid fillers which were quite effective but simply created volume without stimulating the body’s own fibroblasts to start creating their own collagen.

 The best results in patients are those achieved with a combination of therapies, including the injections of polycapralactone and use of lasers.
 If the hand skin has wrinkles and skin thinning, then the use of the gentle Fraxel laser with low density settings used every four to six weeks gives rapid healing usually only one day of mild redness.
-This will stimulate tissue below the skin surface to produce more collagen and elastin going tightening of the fine wrinkle skin leaving a much smoother youthful hands.
+This will stimulate tissue below the skin surface to produce more collagen and elastin with tightening of wrinkle skin leaving a smoother, more youthful hands.

-Long-pulsed Alexandrite laser can target localised brown spots very efficiently and can be used in the same session as the Fraxel laser or st a separate treatment.
+Long-pulsed Alexandrite laser canlocalised brown spots very efficiently and can be used in the same session as the Fraxel laser or at a separate treatment.

 Of course, the most important thing is to try and avoid the problem happening in the first place.
 I always advise my patients to cover their hands with UV-protective sunscreen – often forgotten while the head and neck is given full coverage.
 Driving in a car with your hands on the steering wheel is also a quick route to liver spots and wrinkles unless you protect your hands since studies show that UV light easily penetrates car windscreens.

 Skin quality can be improved by the regular use of a prescription retinoid (vitamin A) cream or gel.
 These must be applied in the evening before bed, (daylight can destroy the active retinoid molecules in the cream and gel).